waterbycounty

 What's happening with rivers in Winona County right now?

-Winona County's primary USGS streamgage on the MISSISSIPPI RIVER is currently reading 37,200 cubic feet per second — 119% of the long-term mean of 31,319.79 cfs.
+Winona County's primary USGS streamgage on the MISSISSIPPI RIVER has a pipeline snapshot of 37,200 cubic feet per second — 119% of the long-term mean of 31,319.79 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Winona County water compare to the Minnesota average?